-AWAKENING is about thoughts that came upon me, one morning, while walking alone on the beach.
+AWAKENING is about thoughts that came upon me, one morning while walking alone on a deserted beach.

 Written along the lines of a spiritual Tao tale, it is a metaphor for:

 * A tentative first-step exploration of the spiritual concepts of ‘no-self’ and karmic upgrade through amendments of ego-persona knee-jerk responses to life.